Breccia Peak (Wyoming): Geography

 Breccia Peak is located about 2.5 mi north of Togwotee Pass, part of the Great Continental Divide which connects Jackson Hole from the west to the Wind River valley in the east.
 The plateau-like summit contains the steep and rocky Breccia Cliffs on its west and north faces, while a mainly grassy face exists to the east and south.

 Breccia Peak is the most prominent mountain in the immediate area, topping Buffalo Fork Peak to its north by about 200 feet (61 m).
 Higher peaks can be found along the Teton Range, located more than 30 miles (48 km) to the west.

 About 1.25 mi southwest of Breccia Peak lies Lost Lake, located at an elevation of about 9500 ft.
 This is a small but very scenic lake where the Breccia Cliffs reflect off the water during certain times of day.

 Geology

-Breccia Peak is made of volcanic Absorka breccia, a form of rock composed of broken fragments of minerals cemented together, and from which the mountain takes its name.
+Breccia Peak is made of volcanic Absaroka breccia, a form of rock composed of broken fragments of minerals cemented together, and from which the mountain takes its name.
 The rocks in the section of the summit belonging to the Wiggins Formation originated in the Upper Eocene epoch.
 The saddle between Breccia Peak and Angle Mountain contains an elongate irregular intrusive body of glassy flow-banded rhyodacite porphyry showing minor wall-rock alteration.